Bayesian filtering unifies adaptive and non-adaptive neural network optimization methods: Additional data figures

 \section{Additional data figures}

 Here, we replot Fig.~\ref{fig:all} to clarify particular comparisons.
-In particular, we compare AdaBayes(-SS) with standard baselines (Fig.~\ref{fig:baselines}), \adam{} \adamw{} and AdaBayes-SS (Fig.~\ref{fig:adamw}), AdaBayes(-SS) and Ada/AMSBound (Fig.~\ref{fig:bound}), and Ada/AMSBound and SGD (Fig.~\ref{fig:bound_sgd}).
+In particular, we compare AdaBayes(-FP) with standard baselines (Fig.~\ref{fig:baselines}), \adam{} \adamw{} and AdaBayes-FP (Fig.~\ref{fig:adamw}), AdaBayes(-FP) and Ada/AMSBound (Fig.~\ref{fig:bound}), and Ada/AMSBound and SGD (Fig.~\ref{fig:bound_sgd}).
 Finally, we plot the training error and loss for all methods (Fig.~\ref{fig:train}; note the loss does not include the regularizer, so it may go up without this being evidence of overfitting).